smart-edge-open/specs/doc/applications-onboard/openness-network-edge-vm-support.md

      "pods": "110"
      }
      ```
-  4. Deploy VM requesting SRIOV device (adjust the amount of Hugepages Required in .yaml if a smaller amount available on the platform):
+  4. Deploy the VM requesting the SRIOV device (if a smaller amount is available on the platform, adjust the number of HugePages required in the .yaml file):
      ```shell
       [root@controller ~]# kubectl create -f /opt/edgenode/edgecontroller/kubevirt/examples/sriovVM.yaml
       ```
-  5. Start VM:
+  5. Start the VM:
      ```shell
      [root@controller ~]# kubectl virt start debian-sriov-vm
      ```
-  6. Execute into VM (login/pass root/toor):
+  6. Execute into the VM (login/pass root/toor):
      ```shell
      [root@controller ~]# kubectl virt console debian-sriov-vm
      ```
-  7. Fix networking in the VM for Eth1:
+  7. Fix the networking in the VM for Eth1:
      ```shell
      [root@vm ~]# vim /etc/network/interfaces
      # Replace info for Eth1